Stride Community Toolkit Manual

 The toolkit is currently in development.
 Documentation is incomplete and may contain errors.
 We published it early for your convenience, ahead of the toolkit's completion.

 Welcome to the Stride Community Toolkit Manual.
-This comprehensive guide is designed to help you make the most of the toolkit for Stride, an open-source C# game engine.
-Whether you are new to Stride or an experienced developer, these pages offer valuable insights, tips, and detailed instructions to enhance your game development experience.
+This guide helps you make the most of the toolkit for Stride, an open-source C# game engine.
+Whether you're new to Stride or an experienced developer, you'll find tips, insights, and instructions to enhance your game development.

 Table of Contents

-- Getting Started: A guide for newcomers on how to set up and start using the toolkit.
+- Getting Started: Set up and start using the toolkit.

-- Code-Only Approach: Learn how to create and manage Stride projects using only C# code.
+- Code-Only Approach: Create and manage Stride projects using only C#.

-- Create Project: A step-by-step guide on creating a new Stride project using C# console application.
+- Create Project: Step-by-step guide to creating a Stride project using a C# console app.

 - C# Basic Examples

-- Capsule with rigid body: Shows how to create a 3D capsule entity and position it in a scene.
+- Capsule with rigid body: Demonstrates creating and positioning a 3D capsule in a scene.

-- Give me a cube: Presents a variation of the above example by positioning a 3D cube in a scene.
+- Give me a cube: A variant of the above, positioning a 3D cube in a scene.

-- Stride UI - Capsule with rigid body and Window: Shows how to create a 3D capsule entity, position it in a scene, and create a simple window displaying a text message.
+- Stride UI - Capsule with rigid body and Window: Demonstrates creating a 3D capsule, positioning it, and showing a simple window with text.

-- Stride UI - Grid - Save and load game state: Shows how to create a simple game where clicking a cube increases the score and manages game state.
+- Stride UI - Grid - Save and load game state: Demonstrates a simple game where clicking a cube increases the score and manages game state.

-- Procedural geometry: Shows how to create procedural geometry meshes—such as a triangle, plane, and circle—and add them to a scene.
+- Procedural geometry: Demonstrates creating procedural meshes (triangle, plane, circle) and adding them to a scene.

-- Cylinder mesh: Shows how to create a cylinder mesh.
+- Cylinder mesh: Demonstrates creating a cylinder mesh.

-- Partial torus mesh: Shows how to create a partial torus mesh.
+- Partial torus mesh: Demonstrates creating a partial torus mesh.

-- Collision Group: Shows how to create a scene with two players and an enemy entity and set up collision groups.
+- Collision Group: Demonstrates a scene with two players and an enemy using collision groups.

 - C# Advanced Examples

-- Simple Constraint: Shows how to create a simple constraint between two entities.
+- Simple Constraint: Demonstrates creating a simple constraint between two entities.

-- Various Constraints: Shows how to create various constraints between entities, including distance limit, distance servo, ball socket, and point-on-line servo.
+- Various Constraints: Demonstrates distance limit, distance servo, ball socket, and point-on-line servo constraints between entities.

-- Myra UI - Draggable Window, GetService(): Illustrates using Myra UI to create a draggable window, display a health bar, and access registered services.
+- Myra UI - Draggable Window, GetService(): Demonstrates using Myra UI to create a draggable window, display a health bar, and access registered services.

-- Stride UI - Draggable Window: Illustrates using Stride UI to create a draggable window.
+- Stride UI - Draggable Window: Demonstrates using Stride UI to create a draggable window.

-- Image Processing: Shows how to apply image processing effects to a texture.
+- Image Processing: Demonstrates applying image-processing effects to a texture.

-- Root Renderer Shader: Shows how to create a custom shader for the root renderer.
+- Root Renderer Shader: Demonstrates creating a custom shader for the root renderer.

 - Other Examples

-- Debug Shapes: This example sets up a basic 3D scene and adds debugging visuals.
+- Debug Shapes: Sets up a basic 3D scene and adds debug visuals.

-- Renderer: Demonstrates two distinct approaches for implementing custom rendering in Stride.
+- Renderer: Compares two approaches to implementing custom rendering in Stride.

 - F# Basic Examples

-- Capsule with rigid body: Demonstrates how to create a 3D capsule entity and position it in a scene.
+- Capsule with rigid body: Demonstrates creating and positioning a 3D capsule in a scene.

-- Partial torus mesh: Shows how to create a partial torus mesh.
+- Partial torus mesh: Demonstrates creating a partial torus mesh.

 - VB Basic Examples